tazjin/democrify/README.md

 ## Building

 Building this project should be pretty straightforward.

-Make sure you have CocoaLibSpotify.framework sitting in /Library/Frameworks, get an appkey.c file from Spotify, install the Haskell Platform (64 Bit) plus the packages happstack-server, acid-state, hastache
+1. Make sure you have CocoaLibSpotify.framework sitting in /Library/Frameworks

+2. Get an appkey.c file from Spotify and place it in the folder with the other Democrify source files (don't add it to the Xcode project!)

+3. Install the Haskell Platform (64 Bit, tested GHC version is 7.4.2), then `cd` into the democrify/Democrify directory and run `cabal install --only-dependencies`.
+Do not try to build and install using `cabal`, it is only used for managing the Haskell dependencies!

-You should then just be able to build & run!
+4. You should then just be able to build & run in Xcode!

 More detailed instructions will follow :)